ValUtils/ValVault/README.md

 ## Running Tests

-Tests need to be run in a development enviroment with GUI, a navigator, `pytest` and filling this enviroment variables.
+Tests need to be run in a development environment with GUI, a navigator, `pytest` and filling this environment variables.

 ```sh
 USERNAME="TestUser"